Why Won’t My Cat Sleep With Me Anymore? Help!

 If you have a cat that likes sleeping face down by itself most of the time, getting the correct and suitable cat bed might not be a bad idea.

-Just don’t go crazy buying a very expensive one because they might not like it.
+Just don’t go crazy buying a very expensive one because cats have very fussy tastes.

 Your Room Is Too Hot Or Too Cold